fent/node-streamify/README.md

 Returns an instance of a stream. `options` can be

-* `superCtor` - The object from which it inherits.
-Defaults to `require('stream').Stream`.
-Sometimes you may want to use this if your stream might be checked with the `instanceof` operator against objects such as `http.ServerResponse`.
 * `readable` - Defaults to `true`.
 * `writable` - Defaults to `true`.